||August 2020 U.S. Coins Auction

 Diameter: 28-29 mm.

-Estimated Surviving Population for the Die Variety: Rarity-2: 751 to 1,000 coins in all grades.
+Estimated Surviving Population for the Die Variety: Rarity-1: More than 1,500 coins in all grades.

-PCGS Population (all die marriages of the issue): 3; 0 finer in this category.
-There are no grading events for this issue in the RD category at PCGS.
+PCGS Population (all die marriages of the Large Letters variety): 2; 0 finer in this category.

 Click here for certification details from PCGS.